arsevska/savsnet-population/README.md

 # savsnet-population

-This is a representation of the Small Animal Veterinary Surveillance Network (SAVSNET) cat and dog population in Great Britain as of 05/06/2017.
+Representation of the Small Animal Veterinary Surveillance Network (SAVSNET) cat and dog population in Great Britain as of 05/06/2017.
 SAVSNET is a project lead by the University of Liverpool, School of veterinary medicine.
 More information can be found here: https://www.liverpool.ac.uk/savsnet/about/
 For the full dataset (csv, sahpefile or raster), please contact: a.d.radford@liverpool.ac.uk